Touchscreen

-A touchscreen or touch screen is the assembly of both an input ('touch panel') and output ('display') device.
-The touch panel is normally layered on the top of an electronic visual display of an electronic device.
+A touchscreen (or touch screen) is a type of display that can detect touch input from a user.
+It consists of both an input device (a touch panel) and an output device (a visual display).
+The touch panel is typically layered on the top of the electronic visual display of a device.
+Touchscreens are commonly found in smartphones, tablets, laptops, and other electronic devices.
 The display is often an LCD, AMOLED or OLED display.

 A user can give input or control the information processing system through simple or multi-touch gestures by touching the screen with a special stylus or one or more fingers.
 Some touchscreens use ordinary or specially coated gloves to work, while others may only work using a special stylus or pen.
 The user can use the touchscreen to react to what is displayed and, if the software allows, to control how it is displayed; for example, zooming to increase the text size.

-The touchscreen enables the user to interact directly with what is displayed, rather than using a mouse, touchpad, or other such devices (other than a stylus, which is optional for most modern touchscreens).
+A touchscreen enables the user to interact directly with what is displayed, instead of using a mouse, touchpad, or other such devices (other than a stylus, which is optional for most modern touchscreens).

-Touchscreens are common in devices such as smartphones, handheld game consoles, personal computers, electronic voting machines, automated teller machines and point-of-sale (POS) systems.
+Touchscreens are common in devices such as smartphones, handheld game consoles, and personal computers.
+They are common in point-of-sale (POS) systems, automated teller machines (ATMs), electronic voting machines, and automobile infotainment systems and controls.
 They can also be attached to computers or, as terminals, to networks.
 They play a prominent role in the design of digital appliances such as personal digital assistants (PDAs) and some e-readers.
-Touchscreens are also important in educational settings such as classrooms or on college campuses.
+Touchscreens are important in educational settings such as classrooms or on college campuses.

-The popularity of smartphones, tablets, and many types of information appliances is driving the demand and acceptance of common touchscreens for portable and functional electronics.
+The popularity of smartphones, tablets, and many types of information appliances has driven the demand and acceptance of common touchscreens for portable and functional electronics.
 Touchscreens are found in the medical field, heavy industry, automated teller machines (ATMs), and kiosks such as museum displays or room automation, where keyboard and mouse systems do not allow a suitably intuitive, rapid, or accurate interaction by the user with the display's content.

 Historically, the touchscreen sensor and its accompanying controller-based firmware have been made available by a wide array of after-market system integrators, and not by display, chip, or motherboard manufacturers.
 Display manufacturers and chip manufacturers have acknowledged the trend toward acceptance of touchscreens as a user interface component and have begun to integrate touchscreens into the fundamental design of their products.

 History

+One predecessor of the modern touchscreen includes stylus based systems.